 LCD offers its diagnostic services through a sales force focused on serving the specific needs of customers in different market segments.
 These market segments generally include primary care, women's health, specialty medicine (e.g., infectious disease, endocrinology, gastroenterology and rheumatology), oncology, ACOs, and hospitals and health systems.
-LCD competes primarily on the basis of quality of testing, breadth of menu, price, innovation of services, convenience, and access points throughout the nation.
 LCD's general sales force is also supported by a team of clinical specialists that focuses on selling esoteric testing and meeting the unique needs of the specialty medicine markets.

-CDD's global sales activities are conducted by sales personnel in North America, Europe and the Asia Pacific region.
-The sales force provides customer coverage across the biopharmaceutical industry for services including lead optimization, preclinical safety assessment, analytical services, clinical trials, central laboratories and market access solutions.
-Customer segments called upon include global and regional biopharmaceutical companies and academic institutions.
-CDD positions itself as the company that delivers Solutions Made Real® to its customers, bringing high quality, innovation, scientific depth and the ability to help provide customers solutions along the entire continuum of development.
+CDD's global sales activities are conducted by sales personnel in North America, Europe and the Asia-Pacific region.
+The sales force provides customer coverage across the biopharmaceutical industry for services including lead optimization, preclinical safety assessment, analytical services, clinical trials, central laboratories, biomarkers and companion diagnostics, market access and technology solutions.
+Customer segments called upon include global and regional biopharmaceutical companies, other CROs and academic institutions.

-The Company's sales force is compensated through a combination of salaries, commissions and bonuses at levels commensurate with each individual's qualifications, performance and responsibilities.
-They are responsible for both new sales and for customer retention and relationship building.
+The sales force is responsible for both new sales and for customer retention and relationship building and is compensated through a combination of salaries, commissions and bonuses at levels commensurate with each individual's qualifications, performance and responsibilities.